chaosium43/pwmanager-basic/README.md

 Step 1: Ensure that Docker is installed on your computer and is up and running.<br>
 Step 2: Go to line 3 of mysql.Dockerfile and change the root password to whatever you desire. <br>
 Step 3: Go to lines 34 and 36 of databaseinit.sql and line 21 of backend.js and change all instances of "YOUR-PASSWORD-HERE" to the password you want to use to authenticate the loginsdatabase MySQL database account. <br>
 Step 4: Run "docker-compose up" to start the project.
-Note that it will error the first time it is ever run on the project due to a minor bug in the mysqldb container health check. <br>
+Note that it may error the first time it is ever run on the project due to a minor bug in the mysqldb container health check. <br>

 # How to build for release
 If you want to build the project in a similar manner to the docker build released for this project, here are the necessary steps: <br>